seankross/bookdown-start/docs/05-Helpful-Functions.md

-# Helpful functions
+# Helpful Functions

+The following are resources to help you prepare your forecasts for submission.

+The [neon4cast](https://github.com/eco4cast/neon4cast){target="_blank"} package provides a collection of convenient helper utilities so you can score your forecast locally, validate the format of your forecast files to check for formatting errors before submitting, generate forecast metadata in EML (coming soon!), access EFI snapshots of NOAA forecasts at NEON sites, and submit your forecast.

+The [neonstore](https://github.com/cboettig/neonstore){target="_blank"} package provides quick access and persistent storage of NEON data tables.

+The [EFIstandards](https://github.com/eco4cast/EFIstandards){target="_blank"} package summarizes the proposed community standards for the common formatting and archiving of ecological forecasts by the Ecological Forecasting Initiative.
+These standards are a work in progress.
+If you have suggestions for improvement share them with eco4cast.initiative@gmail.com.”

 ## neon4cast package

-The `neon4cast` package located at https://github.com/eco4cast/neon4cast
+The `neon4cast` package is located at https://github.com/eco4cast/neon4cast

-`neon4cast` provides a collection of convenient helper utilities for anyone entering the EFI NEON Forecasting Challenge.
+`neon4cast` provides the following collection of convenient helper utilities for anyone entering the EFI NEON Forecasting Challenge.

 ### Installation